Sake Sommelier Association: Sake Challenge

 The Sake Challenge, established in 2012 by the Sake Sommelier Association, is a global series of sake competitions.
 Products submitted from breweries all over Japan are evaluated by Sake Sommeliers from around the world and judged by taste, quality, labelling and packaging.
 The first Sake Challenge (London Sake Challenge) took place on 20 August 2012 at Harrods during the 2012 London Olympic Games and was the first competition dedicated only to sake in Europe.
 In 2020, the Sake Sommelier Association hosted the first-ever virtual London Sake Challenge.
-Sake Challenges are held worldwide, including the Milano Sake Challenge and Bordeaux Sake Challenge.
+Sake Challenges are held worldwide, including the Milano Sake Challenge, Bordeaux Sake Challenge, Tokyo Sake Challenge and Bangkok Sake Challenge.

-The purpose of the event is to recognise outstanding premium sake.
-The event aims to promote the consumption of sake by highlighting a new market where sake is matched with local food.
-The event also seeks to increase public awareness and popularity of the sake in the world with the "Japan Life" event.

 Japan life

 The JAPAN LIFE event takes place following a Sake Challenge.
 The general public is welcome to partake in sake-themed events; guests sample a host of premium, sake and revel in many other fascinating aspects of Japanese culture.